Reading a Film Narrative

 Self-recognition: Does the main character realise that he or she will need to change in order to defeat their opponent and achieve their goal?
 If so, when does this happen?
 (N.B.
 There may be more than one step to full realisation – if indeed it happens at all.)

 Climax: What is the climactic moment of the film?
-How does this satisfy the big questions the audience has been asking about the characters?
+How does this satisfy the big questions the audience has been asking?

 Resolution: Is the conflict resolved in a surprising, interesting or engaging fashion?
 Are there questions left unanswered?